benf-le/NLP-Chatbot-System-for-Automated-Intent-Detection/Readme.md

 ## 📖 Overview

 This project implements a RESTful API for a chatbot powered by a pre-trained language model.
 It utilizes a cleaned dataset of customer support interactions (`Bitext_Sample_Customer_Support_Training_Dataset_27K_responses-v11.csv`) to improve the chatbot's responses.
 The API is containerized using Docker for easy deployment.
 The project uses Jupyter Notebooks for model training and experimentation.

+The core of the project involved extensive experimentation and training using Jupyter Notebooks (specifically, in a Google Colab environment to leverage GPU/TPU resources).
+Data Preparation: The process started with meticulous cleaning of the customer support dataset, including: removing numbers and emojis, standardizing whitespace, tokenization, Lemmatization, and removing English stopwords.
+Data Augmentation: To ensure robust learning and balance across the 27 Intents in the dataset, a Synonym Replacement technique was applied to enrich the training data.
+Model Selection: Four Deep Learning architectures—CNN, LSTM, BiLSTM, and CNN+BiLSTM—were built and benchmarked for the Intent Detection task.
+Performance: The CNN model demonstrated superior performance and was selected for production, achieving a peak Accuracy of 99.46%on the independent test set, with 99% in Precision, Recall, and F1-score.
+Deployment Integration: The final optimized model and its tokenizer were saved as artifacts and integrated into the FastAPI service for real-time inference.

 ## ✨ Features